Generic selectors

 Jonathan: Yikes!
 I go to the gym three times a week, probably not enough.
 I’m not small.

 And so you had one system that was all connected.
 And now you have four or five different ecological disasters.
-I would like for things to become smaller and more manageable.
+I would like things to become smaller and more manageable.

-Jonathan: It’s hard to do it in a context of a review.
+Jonathan: It’s hard to do it in the context of a review.
 I mean, like I don’t have perfect knowledge of where meat is coming from.
 And I know perfectly well, especially when I’m eating certain cultural food, know full well that they are not eating heritage breed pork.
 I sort of have to ignore it to a certain extent.

 Rob: But do you feel like it’s in your responsibility to at least know the political and ethical issues surrounding food, even if you don’t put them in a review?
-Do you feel that’s part of what you need to know to be a good reviewer or be a good food writer?
+Do you feel that’s part of what you need to know to be a good reviewer or a good food writer?

 Jonathan: Yeah, it’s huge.
 It’s a huge part of it!
-And I think when I was at the LA Weekly I probably used to do more of that.
+And I think when I was at the LA Weekly, I probably used to do more of that.
 There’s this very, there’s more of a church-state separation now at the Times.
 I mean, I’m not allowed to donate to political candidates anymore.
 I’m not allowed to take sides on issues.
 I was a founding member of the LA Food Policy Council, and I had to resign from that.

 Why?
 I don’t know.
 It’s much harder to be an activist.
 I wrote what a lot of people think was the defining anti-shark fin soup column at that time.
-That helped get shark fin banned.
+That helped get shark fins banned.
 It even got brought up by one state senator in the south who had kept the fishery going for two years.
 The bill came out and he still wasn’t going to vote for it, but he didn’t bottle up for it anymore.

 I mean, that’s something you could still do with the big newspaper.
 But the opinion side and the reporting side are, there’s a wall between them.
 So I can’t be an activist on those things as I want.